henshs/TOVToolkit/README.md

 Oppenheimer, J.R., Volkoff, G.M.
 (1939).
 "On Massive Neutron Cores". *Physical Review*, 55(4), 374–381.
 [DOI:10.1103/PhysRev.55.374](https://doi.org/10.1103/PhysRev.55.374)

+## Acknowledgments
+- This project uses open-source Python libraries: [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), and [Matplotlib](https://matplotlib.org/).
+- Special thanks to the open-source community for developing and maintaining these tools.

 ## License

 This project is open-source.
 You are free to use, modify, and distribute it with attribution.